JonZeolla/Lab/2015-09-24_SteelCityInfoSec_Password-Cracking/Intermediate/README.md

-Password cracking - Intermediate
+# Password cracking - Intermediate

-Step 0: Install the appropriate files from https://github.com/JonZeolla/Presentation_Materials/tree/master/2015-09-24_Password-Cracking/Downloads
+There are no hints for this lab, you'll have to do this on your own...

+## Step 0
+* Install whichever files you think will help most from the [Intermediate/Downloads](https://github.com/JonZeolla/Presentation_Materials/tree/master/2015-09-24_Password-Cracking/Intermediate/Downloads) section of my GitHub
+## Step 1
-Step 1: Download the Password Dump files
+* Download the Password Dump files from the [Intermediate/Password_Dumps](https://github.com/JonZeolla/Presentation_Materials/tree/master/2015-09-24_Password-Cracking/Intermediate/Password_Dumps) section of my GitHub
+## Step 2
-Step 2: Crack the password dumps
+* Crack the password dumps as fast and thoroughly as possible

+Good luck!